matrixorigin/matrixorigin.io.cn/docs/MatrixOne/parser_camp_event.md

 1 row in set (5.02 sec)
 ```

-`DO` , on the other hand, pauses without producing a result set.
+`DO`，on the other hand，pauses without producing a result set。

 ```
 mysql> DO SLEEP(5);
 Query OK, 0 rows affected (4.99 sec)
 ```

-`DECLARE` statement declares local variables within stored programs.
-To provide a default value for a variable, include a `DEFAULT` clause.
-The value can be specified as an expression; it need not be a constant.
-If the `DEFAULT` clause is missing, the initial value is NULL.
+`DECLARE` statement declares local variables within stored programs。To provide a default value for a variable，include a `DEFAULT` clause。The value can be specified as an expression；it need not be a constant。If the `DEFAULT` clause is missing，the initial value is NULL。

 ```
 DECLARE Statement